 Clean Out Gutters

 Prepare for winter today with this guide for roofing Kansas in the winter.
 The winter can wreak havoc on your roof.
-It’s important to take steps now in order to save yourself from future problems with the roof, including possible leaks and expensive repairs down the line.
+It’s important to take steps now to save yourself from future problems with the roof, including possible leaks and expensive repairs down the line.
 Contact us today for a free inspection of your home’s exterior by our expert roofing team.
 We are committed to providing honest advice about how you can improve not only your property but also its value when it comes time for sale or trade-in.
-Start protecting your investment and contact HT Roofers!
+Start protecting your investment and contact HT Roofing & Construction!